surge-synthesizer/surge-synth-team.org/_posts/2020-03-03-tuning-workbench-synth.md

    - The VCO provides a set of analog-style oscillators in sine, square, saw, and triangle waves with a level for each of the waveforms and up to 10 unison voices with a spread.
 The spread is expressed in percentages of a single note, and is tuning aware.
-   - The Sub-oscillator adds a square wave dropped 1-3 octaves (frequency halvigns)
+   - The Sub-oscillator adds a square wave dropped 1-3 octaves (frequency halvings)
    - The Pluck oscillator provides a simple karplus-strong style attack generator
    - Each can be turned on or off using the power button in the upper right corner of the group boundary
 - Modulators